usathyan/graphrag/README.md

 This set of experiments provides valuable insights into the practical application of GraphRAG and highlights areas for attention in configuration, model selection, and expectation management.

 ---
-## Original Project Guide: Setup, Basic Usage, and Utilities
+## Setup, Basic Usage, and Utilities

-This section contains the original setup and usage instructions for this GraphRAG project example, including how to run the initial "A Christmas Carol" demonstration and use the PDF conversion utility.
+This section contains setup and usage instructions, including how to run the initial "A Christmas Carol" demonstration and use the PDF conversion utility.

 For more in-depth information about GraphRAG itself, please also refer to the official resources: